jomic/cov-sim/README.md

 }
 ```

 The graph setting is a json object that depends on the type of graph that should be generated.
 The `"type"` field is used to decide which type of graph is created.
+This field can also be set as an array of objects, in which case each object in the array will be used to create a graph for a different region.

 ```
 {